Kmart down to 3 stores in US after NJ closing - NewsBreak

 Nationwide, some former Kmarts remain vacant while others have been replaced by other big-box stores, fitness centers, self-storage facilities, even churches.
 One former site in Colorado Springs, Colorado, is now a popular dine-in movie theater.

-Employees at the Kmart in Avenel found out last month that the store would close.In company first, NYC Amazon workers vote to unionize
+Employees at the Kmart in Avenel found out last month that the store would close.In company 1st, NYC Amazon workers vote to unionize

 Unlike 20 years ago, when news of impending Kmart closures around the country prompted an outpouring of support from loyal shoppers and a Detroit radio station even mounted a campaign to try and save a local store, the closing of the Avenel location was met mostly with an air of resignation.